SwedbankPay/developer.swedbankpay.com/payments/card/seamless-view.md

 ### Operations

-The API requests are displayed in the urchase flow above.
+The API requests are displayed in the purchase flow above.
 You can [create a card `payment`][create-payment] with following `operation`
 options: